 I'd recommend going for managed hosting, where the service provider manages the hosting for you, i.e. backups, security, and uptime monitoring.
 And if you need suggestions:

-Here are the current best selling and highest-rated vacation rental Wordpress theme:
+Here are the current best-selling and highest-rated vacation rental Wordpress themes:

 Note: The price is a one-time payment.

 Do you care about owning your customers?

 Do you want full control of your marketing efforts?
 Customer experience?

 If you answer any of those with a strong yes, then Wordpress is the best platform to do so.